Fujifilm X-T20 vs Nikon W300

 It is notable that the X-T20 has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T20 and the W300 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the W300 followed on from the Nikon AW130.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon W300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.